-New, Loosened Restrictions on Securities Offerings by Small Idaho BusinessesAdded by Richard A. Riley in Business Law, News on March 28, 2012
+New, Loosened Restrictions on Securities Offerings by Small Idaho BusinessesAdded by Richard A. Riley in Articles & Blogs, Business Law on March 28, 2012

 The Idaho Department of Finance (DOF) recently approved a new exemption from securities registration requirements to make it easier for small businesses to access capital without running afoul of securities laws.
 The new exemption allows small businesses to offer securities using general advertising and public solicitation, while maintaining appropriate investor protections.